 Although Snowdonia is a beautiful region for anyone that enjoys the outdoors, it is definitely worth jumping in the car and heading out to the towns and villages a little further away, with many within the National Park as well as across the Welsh countryside.

-Visit Dolgellau, just a short drive to the south, and from there you can head to the Welsh coast.
+Visit Dolgellau, at the foot of Cader Idris Mountain, just a short drive to the south, and from there you can head to the Welsh coast.
 Meanwhile to the east is Corwen, which leads onto Wrexham and the border with England.

-Take a cross-country drive to the north to the North Wales coast in around an hour, and then you can discover several incredible seaside holiday hotspots, such as Colwyn Bay and Rhyl.
+Take a cross-country drive to the north to the North Wales coast in around an hour, and then you can discover several incredible seaside holiday hotspots, Barmouth, Black Rock Sands and Harlech Dunes.

 Nearby are Arenig, Aran and Berwyn and Cader Idris mountains - ideal for those who enjoy hill-walking.
 We are right beside the beautiful Bala Lake.
 You will be able to enjoy the National White Water Centre for rafting and canoeing.
 Other attractions include golf courses, a leisure centre, a narrow gauge railway, Coed Y Brenin Forest and mountain biking Centre